fogus/spiel/echtzeitspiel/unnamed/README.markdown

 Values
 ------

+Starting:

  * A pedestal beats
  * A red ball beats
  * A white ball beats
  * A black ball

+(?)
+Should the most pedestalized color be the highest?

 TODO: mixes examples